stormihoebe/react-redux-typescript-name-changer/README.md

 This application uses the [react-redux-typescript-seed](https://github.com/olioapps/react-redux-typescript-seed) as a starting off point and implements [the react-name-changer](https://github.com/olioapps/onboarding/tree/master/react-name-changer).
 I have documented inline the steps needed to add new stateful components to the seed.
 You can also follow along with the tutorial below to learn how to go from the seed to the name changer application and begin to feel comfortable working with the seed to create applications.

 ###  Running Name Changer Application
-- clone repo `git clone react-redux-typescript-name-changer`
+- clone repo `git clone https://github.com/stormihoebe/react-redux-typescript-name-changer`
 - open cloned repo `cd react-redux-typescript-name-changer`
 - install `yarn install`
 - start `yarn start`